mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/advanced_color_selector.rst

 * on mouse over
 * never

-The size given here, is also the size of the Main Color Selector and the MyPaint Shade Selector when they are called with :kbd:`Shift + I` and :kbd:`Shift + M`, respectively.
+The size given here, is also the size of the Main Color Selector and the MyPaint Shade Selector when they are called with the :kbd:`Shift + I` and :kbd:`Shift + M` shortcuts, respectively.

 Hide Pop-up on click
     This allows you to let the pop-up selectors called with the above hotkeys to disappear upon clicking them instead of having to leave the pop-up boundary.
 This is useful for faster working.